12 fallacies that should be avoided when constructing arguments

 In this post, 12 fallacies when writing arguments for scientific articles are presented with examples.
 Some of the presented fallacies seem to be very small and commonly used, but those fallacies completely change the meaning of arguments written in a scientific article.

-These fallacies really have negative impacts on an article we write.
-Many times, these fallacies lead to article rejections in scientific journal.
+These fallacies really have negative impacts on the article we write.
+Many times, these fallacies lead to article rejections in scientific journals.

 The wrong use of “can”